A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Discussions

-Using independent tracers of accretion power, $\log(\lambda L_{2500}/L_{\rm Edd})$ and $\log(L_{\mathrm{X}}/L_{\rm Edd})$, we find a consistent break point at $\eddfrac \sim 0.004$.
+Using independent tracers of accretion power, $\log(\lambda L_{2500}/L_{\rm Edd})$ and $\log(L_{\mathrm{X}}/L_{\rm Edd})$, we find a consistent break points in these tracers at $ -2.46 \pm 0.14$ and $-2.41 \pm 0.01$, respectively.
+Because these quantities trace different spectral components, namely the UV emitting thermal disk and the X-ray corona, respectively, the agreement is non-trivial and suggests that the turnover is not tied to a single monochromatic luminosity measure.
+Instead, it likely reflects a broader restructuring of the accretion flow at a critical normalized mass accretion rate.
 Comparable break point values using $\log(\lambda L_{2500}/L_{\rm Edd})$ as a tracer have been reported in other well-studied CLAGNs such as NGC 2617 and ZTF18aajupnt \citep{2019arXivRuan}.
 In a recent study of SXE evolution on a sample of CLAGNs, a turnover at $\log \eddfrac = -2.47 \pm 0.09$ in the hot corona photon index ($\Gamma$) vs $\eddfrac$ plane was reported \citep{Jana2026arXiv260107337J}, consistent with earlier findings in both high- and low-luminosity AGNs \citep{she2018ApJ...859..152S}.
-Interpreted within this framework, the emission mechanisms in both UV and X-rays appear to undergo changes beyond this critical monochromatic Eddington ratio.
-Future broadband SED modeling of the low accretion regime will be crucial for disentangling the underlying emission processes.
-However, it is worth noting that XRB spectral models predict a substantially lower break point in $\aox$ versus $\log(\lambda L_{2500}/L_{\rm Edd})$ relation, displaying a break at $\sim -3.5$ \citep[Fig.~3 in][]{2019arXivRuan}, suggesting that CLAGN and CL-quasars may follow distinct disk-corona coupling patterns depending on their luminosity class and spectral type, and that direct comparisons require careful spectral modeling.
+Additionally, it is worth noting that simulated values of $\aox$ for SMBHs (green squares in Fig.~\ref{fig:grand_aox}), versus $\log(\lambda L_{2500}/L_{\rm Edd})$ display a break at $\sim -3.5$ \citep[Fig.~11 in][]{2019arXivRuan}, distinct from the break point of $\sim -2.46$ in our work.
+This discrepancy may reflect limitations in the assumed models for scaling XRB accretion states to CLAGNs.